Pirates of the Caribbean: The Curse of the Black Pearl: Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 79% based on 216 reviews, and an average rating of 7.1/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 79% based on 216 reviews, and an average rating of 7.3/10.
 The site's critical consensus reads, "May leave you exhausted like the theme park ride that inspired it; however, you'll have a good time when it's over."
 At Metacritic, which assigns a weighted average rating to reviews, the film received an average score of 63 out of 100, based on reviews from 40 critics indicating generally favorable reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Alan Morrison of Empire felt it was "the best blockbuster of the summer", acclaiming all the comic performances despite his disappointment with the swashbuckling sequences.
-Duane Dudek of Milwaukee Journal Sentinel earned a three-out-of-four rating, describing the film as "a fast-moving, wickedly funny and vividly mounted distraction that brings to mind adventure romps like The Mummy, The Princess Bride and The Mask of Zorro, with Antonio Banderas."
+Alan Morrison of Empire thought Pirates of the Caribbean was the best blockbuster of the summer.
+He praised the film's humor, but was disappointed by its swashbuckling sequences.
+Duane Dudek of Milwaukee Journal Sentinel gave the film a three-out-of-four rating, describing it as "a fast-moving, wickedly funny and vividly mounted distraction that brings to mind adventure romps like The Mummy, The Princess Bride and The Mask of Zorro."
+Gregory Weinkauf of Dallas Observer said, "I love it, but much in the way I managed to love The Phantom Menace -- in spite of its bloat, swaggering self-importance and largely neutered characters."

 The performance of Depp as Sparrow was particularly praised.
 Review site PopMatters applauded Depp's performance, saying "Ingenious and mesmerizing, Johnny Depp embodies the film's essential fantasy, that a pirate's life is exciting and unfettered."
 James Berardinelli of ReelViews also applauds Depp's performance by saying "Pirates of the Caribbean belongs to Johnny Depp...Take away Depp, and you're left with a derivative and dull motion picture."

 Roger Ebert acclaimed the performances of Depp and Rush, and particularly that "It can be said that [Depp's] performance is original in its every atom.
 There has never been a pirate, or for that matter a human being, like this in any other movie... his behavior shows a lifetime of rehearsal."
 However, he felt the film went on for too long, a criticism shared by Kenneth Turan's negative review, feeling it "spends far too much time on its huge supporting cast of pirates (nowhere near as entertaining as everyone assumes) and on bloated adventure set pieces", despite having also enjoyed Depp's performance.
 Mark Kermode described the film as "a triumph of turgid theme-park hackery over the art of cinema".

 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 188.